top of page

 The relative leafcutter is a generalist pollinator that has been documented frequenting an array of plants, among them pea family members (such as trefoil, clover and vetch); hard-bitten weedy plants of disturbed land such as viper’s bugloss, winter cress, ragwort and field mustard; members of the aster family such as fleabane, black-eyed Susans, cornflowers, chrysanthemums, sunflowers, goldenrod, gumweed and ox-eye daisy; and commercial crops such as blueberries and caneberries.
 Studies done in Saskatchewan have shown Megachile relativa to be common in commercial crop fields.

-The nests of relative leafcutter bees are preyed on by the stunning Porter’s cuckoo leafcutter bee, shown farther down on this page.
-Porter’s cuckoos invade relative leafcutter nests and deposit eggs in them.
+The nests of relative leafcutters are preyed on by the stunning Porter’s cuckoo leafcutter bee, shown farther down on this page.
+Porter’s cuckoo leafcutters invade relative leafcutter nests and deposit eggs in them.
 When the cuckoo larvae hatch, they kill off the leafcutter eggs or young and devour the pollen stores left for them by the mother leafcutter bees.
-Canadian studies have shown that Megachile relativa are also preyed on by parasitic wasps and other species of cuckoo leafcutters, including Coelioxys funeraria and C. moesta.
+Megachile relativa are also preyed on by parasitic wasps and other species of cuckoo leafcutters, including Coelioxys funeraria and C. moesta.

 We recommend Stephen Humphrey's video of a female Megachile relativa constructing its nest.

 Identification information: The female bee shown here is a medium-sized leafcutter, with a black abdomen banded by stripes of pale hairs and fringed underneath with bright yellow-orange scopal hairs.
-Female relative leafcutters’ orange scopal hairs set them apart from most other leafcutters found in the park, because this trait is shared by only a few park species (such as the frigid and flat-tailed leafcutters, shown below).
+Female relative leafcutters’ orange scopal hairs set them apart from most other leafcutters found in the park, because this trait is shared by only two other known park species (the frigid and flat-tailed leafcutters).

 Female relative leafcutters are best identified through the use of a macro lens or strong magnifying glass --because female bees bear the distinctive trait of having five teeth on each jaw.
 This trait helps differentiate them from the vast majority of other New York leafcutter species.
 Only four other New York leafcutters species include females with five-toothed jaws (Megachile centuncularis, M. inermis, M. ingenua and M. latimanus).
 Female relative leafcutters can be further distinguished by the presence on their five-toothed jaws of a cutting edge between the second and third tooth -- as shown in the photo strip at right.

 Males: Male relative leafcutters are slightly smaller than the females.
-Males have black bodies banded with stripes of pale hair; dense white hairs around their antennae; three-toothed jaws; and a clypeus (the face part just above the jaws) that bears a prominent median tubercle on its middle bottom edge.
+Males have black bodies banded with pale hairs; dense white hairs around their antennae; three-toothed mandibles; and a clypeus (the face part just above the jaws) that bears a prominent median tubercle on its lower edge.
 Male relative leafcutters can be difficult to distinguish from males of many similar species – they closely resemble males of the species Megachile lapponica.
 The best way to identify a male Megachile relativa is to observe one mating with a female, since females are easier to identify.

 A female Megachile relativa